LA X: 2007 (original timeline)

 Inside the pedestal of the statue, the Man in Black, who has taken the form of Locke, orders Ben to bring Richard Alpert (Nestor Carbonell) inside.
 Once Ben delivers this news, Richard refuses and shows Locke's body to Ben.
 Bram (Brad William Henke) and his team from Flight 316 enter the statue with Ben.
-The Man in Black transforms into the smoke monster and easily kills Bram and his men, but spares Ben.
-After returning to Locke's body, the Man in Black then tells Ben what Locke's final thoughts were as Ben strangled him to death; which is that Locke didn't understand why Ben killed him.
-He then reveals that John Locke was the only one among the initial survivors who wanted to stay and live on the island.
-The Man in Black then reveals that his own true goal is to return home.
+The Man in Black transforms into the smoke monster.
+He kills Bram and his men, but spares Ben.
+Returning to Locke's body, the Man in Black then reveals what Locke's thoughts were as Ben strangled him to death; Locke did not understand why Ben killed him.
+Locke was also the only one among the initial survivors who wanted to stay and live on the island.
+The Man in Black's goal, on the other hand, is to return home.
 Outside, Richard sees the fireworks from the temple.
-The Man in Black then confronts Richard, who realizes who the man is, but the Man in Black quickly knocks him out and announces that he is disappointed in the Others as he carries Richard into the jungle.
+The Man in Black confronts Richard, who realizes who the man is.
+The Man in Black knocks him out and, while carrying Richard into the jungle, announces his disappointment in the Others.